Monitoring

 Networking Metrics

-- Network RX throughput (chart): Shows a chart of rate of inbound traffic per host.
+- Network RX throughput (chart): Shows a chart of the rate of inbound network traffic per host.

-- Network TX throughput (chart): Shows a chart of rate of outbound traffic per host.
+- Network TX throughput (chart): Shows a chart of the rate of outbound network traffic per host.

 Virtual Machine Metrics

-Virtual machine metrics provide visibility into aggregate resource utilization across all virtual machines in the given region.
+Virtual machine metrics offer visibility into the aggregate resource utilization of all virtual machines within a given region.

-Note that the identifier shown in the grafana virtual machine charts corresponds to the virtual machine ID.
+The identifier shown in the Grafana virtual machine charts corresponds to the VM UUID.

 VM Compute Metrics